 GV: The good thing about not following the usual fashion timeline is that I can remove the external pressure of deadlines to a certain degree, but I still have to follow the typical retail seasons otherwise we might end up releasing collections when customers are done with the shopping season.
 My direct-to-consumer business model also removes the stresses that come with wholesale model.

 Regardless whether one plays within the system or outside of it, the creative, mental and physical toll still exists.
-I think the fashion ecosystem is generally unhealthy unless one has plenty of financial resources to fall back on and hire all the help needed to ease one’s responsibilities.
+I think the fashion ecosystem is generally unhealthy unless one has plenty of financial resources to fall back on and hires all the help needed to ease one’s responsibilities.
 Things need to be finished yesterday.
 The drive to be creative is often a source of anxiety because as a critical person I constantly push myself to improve my designs and come up with new ideas.
 I’m sure many designers are as critical of themselves as I am.

 AW: Do you see yourself becoming a part of that system, be it a theatrical runway or doing seasonal showrooms biannually that comply with the calendar?